 Importing into Illustrator

-Adobe Illustrator does have a trace button, but I’ve found that it doesn’t always do as good of a job as I’d prefer.
-I find it easier, for me, to go over the sketch with the pen tool myself manually than to try to fix what Auto Trace creates.
+Adobe Illustrator does have a trace button.
+But I’ve found that it doesn’t always do as good of a job as I’d prefer.
+I find it easier to go over the sketch with the pen tool myself manually.
+It’s easier than trying to fix what Auto Trace creates.